Which sport has the highest number of injuries? You guessed it: football.

 These USC doctors have made it their mission to keep players safe before, during and after the big game.

-> To understand the role of medical professionals in the game, we reached out to Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine, professor of clinical orthopaedic surgery at the USC Department of Orthopaedic Surgery at Keck Medicine of USC.
-Both physicians work with and treat USC athletes.
-Both work with USC athletes and other major sports teams like the New York Giants and the Los Angeles Dodgers, Lakers, Kings and Rams.
+To understand the role of medical professionals in the game, we reached out to Seth C. Gamradt, MD, director of orthopaedic athletic medicine and associate professor of clinical orthopaedic surgery, and James E. Tibone, MD, Moss professor of sports medicine and professor of clinical orthopaedic surgery at the Department of Orthopaedic Surgery at Keck Medicine of USC.
+Both physicians work with and treat USC athletes and other major sports teams, like the New York Giants, and the Los Angeles Dodgers, Lakers, Kings and Rams.

-> Call for an Appointment
+Call for an Appointment

 People think that athletic trainers are the only ones around on game day to care for athletes.
 Not so.
 Our medical team is comprehensive.
 We have a spotter, four athletic trainers, two orthopaedic surgeons, an anesthesiologist, a neurosurgeon (with an additional resident at home games) and a medical doctor on-site during every game.

 Each member plays a unique role in determining the health and outcome of a player.
 For example, the spotter examines the field from a bird’s-eye view to see if anyone gets hurt; the anesthesiologist is there in case a player gets seriously injured and needs on the spot treatment related to breathing and spinal issues.
 The team physicians evaluate players and decide whether they can go back into the game.

 Gamradt says, “Our team’s number one responsibility is to take care of the players – even if it is at a critical juncture of the game.”